DawoodMaqbool/Today_i_Fixed_JS/ReactJs/highlight_search_term.md

 ## Problem
-I have a list of items, when user types text filter out items from list and highlight the search term in each result.
+I have a list of items, when user types text, filter out items from list and highlight the search term in each result.

 ## Environment